Treatment

 Most warts go away on their own within several months to years, so treatment may not be needed for many children.
 In general, surgical excision and cautery are no longer recommended in most instances or covered by insurance plans, as they have been shown to increase the likelihood of localized spread.
 There is no treatment guaranteed to cure warts.
 If your primary care provider recommends treatment, it is important that you follow the instructions exactly as suggested.
 In general, using two or more treatments at a time is more likely to be successful.

-Initial treatment with topical salicylic acid and medical tape is usually recommended.
-Solutions of 17 percent salicylic acid are readily available over-the-counter.
-Compound W is an example of a product that contains 17% salicylic acid.
-Wart Stick is a product that contains 40% salicylic acid, which will be more effective at this higher concentration.
+Initial treatment with topical salicylic acid and tape is usually recommended.
+Salicylic acid products are readily available over the counter.
+Compound W® is an example of a product that contains 17% salicylic acid.
+WartStick® is a product that contains 40% salicylic acid, which will be more effective at this higher concentration.

-- Pat area dry with towel.
+- Pat the area dry with a towel.

-- Gently file down the wart by removing layers of dead skin with a callus file, emery board, or pumice stone.
+- Gently file down the wart by removing layers of dead skin with a callus file, emery board or pumice stone.
 Remember to only use the file or pumice stone on the wart and not on other skin areas in order to prevent spreading the warts.

 - The salicylic acid product should then be applied to completely cover the wart.